moemursi/rack-dynamic-web-apps-cb-gh-000/README.md

 ## Objectives

 1. Translate a command line Ruby app to a dynamic web app
-2. Use the `#write` method in a `Rack::Response` object to make a dynamic web app in Rack
+2. Use the `#write` method in a `Rack::Response` object to make a dynamic web app in kRack

 ## Creating a Dynamic Web App